-- Remove and discard flexible floor coverings such as carpets (including underlay), vinyl, linoleum, laminate, floating floors, ceramic tiles (even if they don't seem to be detached) and hardwood floors that have been water-soaked. - Demolish and remove all basement subfloors (raised floor overlaid on a concrete slab). - Rinse and clean all subfloors.
+- Remove and discard the following floor coverings: - Flexible floor coverings that have been water-soaked, such as carpets including underlay, vinyl and linoleum - Laminate, floating and hardwood floors - Ceramic tiles, even if they don't seem to be detached - Basement subfloors - Rinse and clean all subfloors.
 If the subfloor is made of wood (plywood) and is warped, it must be removed. - Be sure that floor drains are not blocked. - Replace any wooden stair treads that are swollen.